 Homeowners insurance companies love it when you install security devices in your home because that lowers theft or burglaries.

 This, in turn, makes insurers feel secure because a safe house reduces claims.

 Some security measures you should add to your home include a monitored burglar system or a monitored security system.
-Fire alarms, secured windows, deadbolts, and more, also reduce your premium.
+Fire alarms, secured windows, deadbolts, and more reduce your premium.

-In addition, if you live near a fire hydrant, or live close to a fire department, the insurer will also lower your premium because this makes a fire department respond to a fire more quickly and get to your home as fast as it can.
+In addition, if you live near a fire hydrant or close to a fire department, the insurer will also lower your premium because this makes a fire department respond to a fire more quickly and get to your home as quickly as possible can.

 This means less damage to your home from a fire, which makes your claim smaller and insurers get peace of mind.

 An insurance company likes it when a homeowner lives in a house in a gated community or lives in a condo or co-op with 24/7 doormen because this lessens the chance for a break-in.